-C.16.6 Phase Calibration
+C.19.6 Phase Calibration

 The factory performs phase calibration, and supplies the calibration factor with the assembly.
 To be effective, it must be entered into the clock non-volatile memory.
 Entering this factor into the clock requires connecting the clock to a computer or terminal via the RS-232 interface (see clock manual).
-For the computer, use a terminal-emulation program such as Windows HyperTerminal or Tera Term Pro (see Arbiter website).
+For the computer, use a terminal-emulation program such as Procomm or Windows Terminal.
 Send the character "V" to the clock to check that connections and port settings are correct.
 The clock should respond with the firmware dates in the format "01 Jan 1997 Op28 02 Jan 1997."